(DEPRECATED) Introduction to Docker container hosting solutions with Azure Container Service

 DC/OS and Apache Mesos include an impressive feature set:

 - Proven scalability

-- Fault-tolerant replicated master and slaves using Apache ZooKeeper
+- Fault-tolerant replicated primary and secondaries using Apache ZooKeeper

 - Support for Docker-formatted containers

 - Native isolation between tasks with Linux containers

 - Multiresource scheduling (memory, CPU, disk, and ports)

 - Java, Python, and C++ APIs for developing new parallel applications

 - A web UI for viewing cluster state